What Does a Hard Start Kit Do for My AC?

 A hard start kit wires into the high-voltage side of your condenser, and capacitors can hold a dangerous charge even after the power is off.
 This is not a safe DIY project.
 A trained tech will confirm the kit is correctly matched to your compressor, verify your existing run capacitor and contactor are healthy, and check that hard starting is the real issue and not a symptom of low refrigerant, a bad capacitor, or a dying compressor.
 For general guidance on keeping a cooling system efficient, the U.S. Department of Energy’s central air conditioning resources are a solid, unbiased starting point.

-If your AC is humming, hesitating, or dimming the lights on these brutal central Oklahoma afternoons, it is worth having someone look before it quits entirely.
+If your AC is humming, hesitating, or dimming the lights on these brutal central Oklahoma afternoons, it is worth scheduling AC repair before it quits entirely.
 The team at Triple Play Home Services is veteran-owned, available 24/7, and offers flat-rate pricing with a free diagnostic — you can reach them at (405) 500-5333 to find out whether a hard start kit is the right call or whether something bigger is going on.

 A hard start kit is a genuinely useful tool in the right circumstances.
 Just go in knowing it is there to help your compressor start — not to save one that is already on its way out.